Executive Master of Healthcare Administration (EMHA)

 HA 5303 Information Systems Management in Healthcare.
 (3-0) This course provides a comprehensive introduction to information systems management for healthcare organizations.
 It covers the determination of information required by whom, design of information flows, procurement of information systems technology resources, assurance of information security, and management of systems integration.

-HA 5304 Healthcare Financial Theory.
-(3-0) A study of financial and economic theories that have an impact upon the healthcare industry.
-Special emphasis will be placed on emerging financial research and potential policy ramifications in the future.
+HA 5304 Healthcare Economics and Financial Theory.
+(3-0) A study of economic theories that have an impact on the healthcare industry.
+Special emphasis will be placed on emerging economic research and its impact on potential policy ramifications.

 HA 5311 Trends in Health Administration.
 (3-0) An in-depth study of singular trend or a related problem being faced by practicing managers in the rapidly changing healthcare industry.
 Special emphasis will be placed on the topic’s current relevance and its utilitarian value to the participant.
 Examples of trends, which are typically offered, include trends in rural health, managed care ethical issues, and in total quality management.
 This course may be repeated for credit with a different subject area.